ivoa/vo-dml/README.txt

-UNDER REVISION (GL 2013-03-26)
+UNDER CONSTRUCTION (GL 2014-04-14)
 ------------------------------

-This project contains a definition of a VO Data Modelling Language, VO-DML.
+This project contains a definition of a VO Data Modelling Language, VO-DML, models built accoring to the language and various scripts to validate these and build derived data products from them.
 The folder structure is as follows:

 <root>